 And it’s essential that your employees know this, too.

 Don’t assume.
-People come with their own perspectives that don’t always match their boss’.
-Each role should be clearly defined.
+People come with their own perspectives that don’t always match what their boss has in mind.
+To avoid confusion, each role should be clearly defined.
 This makes it easier to pinpoint and correct problems.

-Additionally, your progressive discipline policy should already be established, outlining how corrective action and termination should take place should you need to go there.
+Similarly, your progressive discipline policy should already be established and recorded, outlining how corrective action and termination would take place should you need to go there.
 This helps ensure every issue is handled consistently and fairly.